robang74/redfishos/Olf0/README.md

 #### 3.3.1 Booting a SailfishOS recovery image via `fastboot boot`

-This is a brief, generic description of Jolla's detailed [guide of booting a SailfishOS recovery image (respectively for the Xperia II and III awkwardly flashing it, using it and then re-flashing the boot image](https://docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/), until an ["embedded recovery" is deployed for the Xperia II and III](https://github.com/mer-hybris/hybris-initrd/pull/27#issuecomment-913248435)); but as the Xperia 10 II and III should have a 4000 MB root volume size after flashing (check with `lvm lvdisplay`), there is much less reason to perform section 3.3 with it and you **must** recalculate the values used in this section for it (please document them in an issue here, if you do so).<br />
+This is a brief, generic description of Jolla's detailed [guide of booting a SailfishOS recovery image (respectively for the Xperia II and III awkwardly flashing it, using it and then re-flashing the boot image](https://docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/), until an ["embedded recovery" is deployed for the Xperia II and III](https://github.com/mer-hybris/hybris-initrd/pull/27#issuecomment-913248435)); but as the Xperia 10 II and III should have a 4000 MB root volume size after flashing (check with `lvm lvdisplay`), there is much less reason to perform section 3.3 with it and you **must** recalculate the values used in this section for it (please document them in an issue here, if you do so).

 You also may apply section 3.3 to older devices (which all have an "embedded recovery"): [Jolla C / Intex Aquafish](https://jolla.zendesk.com/hc/en-us/articles/115000663928) and [Jolla Tablet](https://jolla.zendesk.com/hc/en-us/articles/208406917).
 Note that the [Jolla 1 phone](https://jolla.zendesk.com/hc/en-us/articles/204709607) (which also has an "embedded recovery") does not use LVM by default, hence section 3.3 is not applicable to it (unless you have flashed [an LVM-image to it](https://talk.maemo.org/showthread.php?p=1549980#post1549980)).
 Section 3.3 is also applicable to (most / all?) community ports of SailfishOS, but please check thoroughly that things really look the same as described.

 1. Locate the file **hybris-recovery.img** in the unpacked SailfishX directory on your host computer.

 2. Power down your Xperia and connect its USB cable to your host computer (but not the Xperia, yet).
 Bring your Xperia into fastboot mode by pressing the "Volume up" button when plugging in your Xperia to USB.
-Release the button when its LED has become blue.<br />
+Release the button when its LED has become blue.
 For devices reflashed with a community port of SailfishOS: Mind that the way to enter fastboot mode differs between brands of Android devices.

-2. Execute `fastboot boot hybris-recovery.img` on your host computer.
+3. Execute `fastboot boot hybris-recovery.img` on your host computer.
 You may need to execute the *fastboot* command as root, e.g., by prepending a `sudo`.

-3. Wait until booting the recovery image finished: It displays a message in a very tiny font at the top of your Xperia's screen.
+4. Wait until booting the recovery image finished: It displays a message in a very tiny font at the top of your Xperia's screen.

-3. Execute `telnet 10.42.66.66` on your host computer.<br />
+5. Execute `telnet 10.42.66.66` on your host computer.
 If you run into "telnet connection timed out" or "no route to host" errors, [this might be helpful](https://forum.sailfishos.org/t/resizing-root-directory-telnet-connection-problems/7067/3) (mind that these commands may also have to be executed as root).

 Notes:

-- Use a downloaded recovery image, which preferably matches the installed SailfishOS release, or is newer.<br />
+- Use a downloaded recovery image, which preferably matches the installed SailfishOS release, or is newer.

- Hence, if you have upgraded the SailfishOS installation on the device via OTA update (*Settings -> SailfishOS updates*, `sfos-upgrade` etc.) and want to use a recovery image, download the recent installation image, unpack it and boot this recovery image.<br />
+ Hence, if you have upgraded the SailfishOS installation on the device via OTA update (*Settings -> SailfishOS updates*, `sfos-upgrade` etc.) and want to use a recovery image, download the recent installation image, unpack it and boot this recovery image.

  Never use a significantly older recovery image than the installed SailfishOS release, because LVM commands, filesystem utilities and `cryptsetup` might be outdated!

-- Do not flash an Xperia's recovery partition with it (which is technically possible and basically working), as this recovery image will be outdated and not matching anymore after a SailfishOS update on your Xperia.<br />
+- Do not flash an Xperia's recovery partition with it (which is technically possible and basically working), as this recovery image will be outdated and not matching anymore after a SailfishOS update on your Xperia.
 Furthermore you lose Sony's original Android recovery as a fallback by overwriting it with a SailfishOS recovery.

 ---